jun-xiao-mainlinestem/2026base/doc/test_auton_buttons.md

 **What happens:**
 - ✅ Increments `currentAutonSelection` (cycles through available autons)
-- ✅ Resets `autonTestStep` to 1 for new auton
 - ✅ Calls `showAutonMenu()` which displays menu on brain and controller screens
 - ✅ Shows current selection (e.g., "auton1", "auton2", "auton_skill")